A pitch for ‘SNL’: Make John Mulaney the permanent host

 He also throws himself into every sketch with the gusto of a writer dying to prove he deserves the airtime, even though he no longer has to prove anything.

-As someone who intimately understands what it takes to write funny fake commercials week after week, the fake ads on his episodes tend to be that much funnier.
+As someone who intimately understands what it takes to write funny fake commercials week after week, the fake ads on his episodes tend to be that much funnier, too.

 Also, imagine a world where every episode of Saturday Night Live starts with 7 to 12 fresh minutes of John Mulaney doing standup.
 That’s the kind of world I want to live and watch television (online, a day later) in!

-Because his first two at-bats as host have been hits—nearly every sketch from both shows has millions of YouTube views—clearly the audience that made Mulaney into a series of memes will keep tuning in.
+Because his first two at-bats as host have been hits—nearly every sketch from both shows has millions of YouTube views—clearly the audience that made John Mulaney into a series of memes will keep tuning in.

 The Permanent Host Project

 Mulaney isn’t the only entertainer who could host the show every week.
 He’s just the one who makes the most sense for the initial launch of the Permanent Host Project.
 It wouldn’t even have to be him every week, either!
-Eddie Murphy and Melissa McCarthy would certainly be welcome to pop back in and host any time that Mulaney needed a week off to recharge his batteries or finish filming the Cinderella update that Kay Cannon is currently directing him in.
+Eddie Murphy and Melissa McCarthy would certainly be welcome to pop back in and host any time that Mulaney needed a week off to recharge his batteries or finish filming the Cinderella update that Kay Cannon is currently directing.

-The point is that, as we are all about to witness this weekend, with Mulaney at the helm, the average episode of S NL would be elevated on every level.
+The point is that, as we are all about to witness this weekend, with Mulaney at the helm, the average episode of SNL would be elevated on every level.

 Please, Michaels and Mulaney, make this happen.
 We need it.